Non-stabilizerness and entanglement from cat-state injection: Results

 Another important observation is that the unitaries with $T$ inside the cascade of \textsc{cnot} gates (rather than $T^{\dagger}$) can also be implemented by injecting cat states with only minor changes to the Clifford corrections.
 The $T$ gate acting on the qubit which holds only the control for two \textsc{cnot} gates can also be pushed to be in between those two gates.

 This (large) flexibility in the representation of these unitaries looks promising as it increases the chances that such structures can be found inside a given quantum circuit.
-In particular, it can be shown that the number of possible structures that represent the (same) desired unitary $V_m$ is (at least):
+In particular, it can be shown that the number of possible structures that can be injected by the cat gadget is (at least):

 We note that $N_m$ is lower bounded by $\Omega \left( 4^{m} m \right)$ and this exponential behavior to the number of structures gives us some hope that finding them inside quantum circuits is not as unlikely as one could think \textit{a priori}.
 Unfortunately, as we shall discuss in more depth in Sec.~\ref{subsec: Results - Applications}, this expectation did not materialize in the context of the quantum circuits studied herein.